jannikmi/timezonefinder/README.md

 `numpy`

-`numba` and its Requirements
+maybe also `numba` and its Requirements

-This if for precompiling the time critical algorithms.
+This is only for precompiling the time critical algorithms.
-When you only look up a few points once in a while, the compilation time is probably outweighing the benefits!
+When you only look up a few points once in a while, the compilation time is probably outweighing the benefits.
-So if you do not want to install this, just delete all the '@jit(...)' annotations in timezonefinder.py
+If you want to use this, just uncomment all the '@jit(...)' annotations in timezonefinder.py

 #Installation: